Andrew Susac: Milwaukee Brewers

-Susac had 36 RBIs in 58 games for Sacramento before being traded along with the Giants top minor league prospect and 2015 First Round draft pick pitcher Phil Bickford to the Milwaukee Brewers for relief pitcher Will Smith on August 1, 2016.
+On August 1, 2016, Susac was traded along with the Giants top minor league prospect and 2015 First Round draft pick pitcher Phil Bickford to the Milwaukee Brewers for relief pitcher Will Smith.

 Baltimore Orioles

-Susac was traded to the Baltimore Orioles on February 2, 2018 for a player to be named later.
-He was designated for assignment on January 11, 2019 after the Orioles claimed Hanser Alberto off waivers from the New York Yankees.
-He was outrighted on January 18, 2019.
+On February 2, 2018, Susac was traded to the Baltimore Orioles for a player to be named later.
+He played in nine games for Baltimore during the year, going 3–for–26 (.115) with no home runs or RBI.
+Susac was designated for assignment on January 11, 2019, after the Orioles claimed Hanser Alberto off waivers from the New York Yankees.
+He cleared waivers and was outrighted to the Triple–A Norfolk Tides on January 18.

 Kansas City Royals

 On April 2, 2019, Susac was traded to the Kansas City Royals in exchange for cash considerations.
-He became a free agent following the 2019 season.
+In 26 games for the Triple–A Omaha Storm Chasers, he batted .234/.366/.442 with 4 home runs, 15 RBI, and 3 stolen bases.
+Susac became a free agent following the season on November 4.

 Pittsburgh Pirates

-On January 31, 2020, Susac signed a minor league deal with the Pittsburgh Pirates.
-On September 27, 2020, Susac was selected to the 40-man and active rosters.
+On January 31, 2020, Susac signed a minor league contract with the Pittsburgh Pirates.
+He was not immediately assigned to an affiliate as a result of the minor league season being cancelled as a result of the COVID-19 pandemic.
+On September 27, Susac was selected to the 40-man and active rosters.
+He appeared in one game against the Cleveland Indians, going 0–for–2 with two walks.
 Susac was outrighted off of the 40-man roster three days later on September 30.

-He re-signed to a minor league deal on November 2, 2020.
-He elected free agency on November 7, 2021.
+Susac re-signed with Pittsburgh on a new minor league contract on November 2, 2020.
+He spent the 2021 season with the Triple–A Indianapolis Indians, playing in only 11 games and hitting .222/.300/.444 with two home runs and three RBI.
+Susac elected free agency following the year on November 7, 2021.